apluslms/grading-base/README.md

     where `$?` is the exit code from `capture`.

+    WARNING!
+The `points` command is currently not reentrant, that is to say, it is unsafe for concurrent execution.
+    The issue #10 may change this once fixed.

 * `title [-c class] [-e element] [-O] <text>`

     Writes `text` inside HTML element `element` to `/feedback/out`.